|Project Type||Commemorative Structure and Adaptive Reuse of an Existing Building|

 |Concept||New entry canopies to revitalize a tired building and commemorate the long-time Chief Executive Officer Hugh Clifford Chadderton, who died in 2013|

-ARCA-VERDE is pleased to be a part of this project for a good cause.
+ARCA-VERDE is pleased to participate in this project for a good cause.
 War Amps of Canada approached ARAC-VERDE to revitalize the existing building on Riverside Drive in Ottawa.
 The client recognized the need to freshen up the facades and provide barrier-free access to the principal entrance of the building.
 ARCA-VERDE set out to develop an impacting project with a small budget recognizing that the client is a charity.
 ARCA-VERDE’s approach was to investigate the legacy of Cliff Chadderton.
-With a strong understanding resulting in an undeniable feeling of a life well-lived, ARCA-VERDE began working on their most important project to date.
-Using the War Amps expression ‘It is what is left that counts’ ARCA-VERDE developed the design result.
+With a firm understanding resulting in an undeniable feeling of a life well-lived, ARCA-VERDE began working on their most important project to date.
+Using the War Amps expression, ‘It is what is left that counts’ ARCA-VERDE developed the design result.

 Situated mid-block on the east side of Riverside Drive across from Mooney’s Bay Park and Terry Fox Field.
 Its location and zoning offered little obstacles.
 However, the current vehicular access involves a difficult side lane access to a parking lot behind the building.
-ARCA-VERDE recognized that this difficult lane effectively redefined the back entrance as the main point of access for the building.
+ARCA-VERDE recognized that this tricky lane effectively redefined the back entrance as the main point of access for the building.
 The problem lies in a lack of barrier-free access and the inevitable feeling of entering through the service entry.
-To alleviate this ARCA-VERDE placed a lay-by at the front of the building and widened the vehicle entry point offering an opportunity for cars or ParaTranspo to drop off visitors in front of the building.
+To alleviate this, ARCA-VERDE placed a lay-by at the front of the building and widened the vehicle entry point, allowing cars or ParaTranspo to drop off visitors in front of the building.